Skip to main content

 operationalAttributes

-The list of attributes to add to the schema separated by commas
+The list of attributes complementing the LDAP schema, separated by commas

 objectClass,customAttribute1,customAttribute2